BBC Audio – Ramblings – The Icknield Way

 Professor Thurstan Shaw

-Professor Thurstan Shaw was the Icknield Way Association’s founder and Chairman for many years.
+Professor Thurstan Shaw was the Icknield Way Association’s founder and Chairman from 1985-1989.
 Following his death a Memorial was held at Sidney Sussex, Cambridge.
 Here are links to contributions made at the Memorial.
 A variety of YouTube videos are available covering his 96th birthday and memorial event.
 His obituary was published in the Times in March 2013.